masashitanimura/2.0/pages/userguide/userguide_configlua.md

 ### transcoder

-The configuration for the transcoder
+Within the application section you can find the configuration for the EvoStream Transcoder.
+The default settings are generally going to be fine for all applications, but under certain circumstances they may need to be adjusted.
+The transcoder section looks like the following:

 **Type:** Object